SKOOP-Digital/skoop-continue-sync/README.md

 The configuration is fetched from the following n8n workflow:
 [https://n8n.skoopsignage.dev/workflow/uBcGGDcJkoTGSHDa](https://n8n.skoopsignage.dev/workflow/uBcGGDcJkoTGSHDa)

+## Auto-Updates

+The extension includes automatic update checking to keep your installation current:

+- **Automatic Checks**: Every 10 seconds (configurable) the extension checks for new releases
+- **Smart Notifications**: When a new version is available, you'll get a popup notification
+- **Easy Updates**: Click "Update Now" to open the VS Code marketplace for installation
+- **Version Display**: The extension shows proper semantic version numbers (e.g., 0.1.42)

+### Update Settings

+You can configure auto-update behavior in VS Code settings:

+- `Skoop Continue Sync: Enable Auto Updates` - Enable/disable automatic update checks
+- `Skoop Continue Sync: Update Check Interval` - Set check frequency (10-3600 seconds)
+- `Skoop Continue Sync: Check For Updates` - Manually trigger an update check
+- `Skoop Continue Sync: Install Update` - Install available updates

+### Versioning

+The extension uses semantic versioning: `0.1.X` where X is the build number from automated releases.
+Each push to the main branch automatically creates a new release with an incremented version number.

 ## Usage

 Once the extension is installed and configured, it will automatically sync the team's `continue.dev` settings.
 You can also manually trigger a sync: